The Avett Brothers: True Sadness and Closer Than Together (2016–2019)

-The Third Gleam (2020–present)
+The Third Gleam and The Avett Brothers (2020–present)

 In a late February 2020 interview, Scott Avett stated "we plan to at least have another release this year if all goes well."
 On June 29, 2020, the band announced the third installment of their Gleam series, The Third Gleam (stylized The Gleam III) would release on August 28, 2020.
 It released to generally favorable reviews and was supported by two drive-in concerts at the Charlotte Motor Speedway to allow social distancing for the COVID-19 pandemic.
 The Avett Brothers released a cover of Woody Guthrie's "This Land Is Your Land" on Friday, October 30, four days before the 2020 United States presidential election.

 In August 2019 the band announced that a stage musical based on their music, titled Swept Away, would debut at the Berkeley Repertory Theatre in June 2020.
 It was postponed to 2022 due to the pandemic, opening on January 9.

+On February 28, the band announced their twelfth studio album would be a self-titled album, releasing on the Ramseur Records label on May 17, 2024.
+The band announced a Fall 2024 US tour in support of the album and revealed that the Swept Away stage play based on their music would be debuting on Broadway in the autumn of 2024.
+The Swept Away musical was scheduled to close in December 2024 after a short run on Broadway.